Telomerase RNA component: Function

-Telomerase is a ribonucleoprotein polymerase that maintains telomere ends by addition of the telomere repeat TTAGGG.
-This repeat does vary across eukaryotes (see the table on the telomere article for a complete list).
-The enzyme consists of a protein component (TERT) with reverse transcriptase activity, and an RNA component, encoded by this gene, that serves as a template for the telomere repeat.
-CCCUAA found near position 50 of the vertebrate TERC sequence acts as the template.
-Telomerase expression plays a role in cellular senescence, as it is normally repressed in postnatal somatic cells resulting in progressive shortening of telomeres.
-Deregulation of telomerase expression in somatic cells may be involved in oncogenesis.
+Telomerase is a ribonucleoprotein with polymerase activity that maintains telomere ends by the addition of short tandem DNA repeats such as TTAGGG (the precise repeat motif varies across eukaryotes; see the table in the telomere article for a complete list).
+The enzyme is a complex of both protein and RNA components which work together to perform this function.
+The protein component, known as TERT, bears the primary reverse transcriptase activity, and the RNA component, known as TERC, serves as the template for the reverse transcription reaction.
+In vertebrates, for example, the sequence CCCUAA, found near position 50 of the mature TERC molecule, serves as the template sequence.
+Telomerase expression plays a role in cellular senescence, as it is normally repressed in postnatal somatic cells, resulting in progressive shortening of telomeres.
+Deregulation of telomerase expression in somatic cells is broadly implicated in oncogenesis because expression of telomerase can allow cancer cells to continuously lengthen their telomeres and thereby avoid senescence and programmed cell death.
 Studies in mice suggest that telomerase also participates in chromosomal repair, since de novo synthesis of telomere repeats may occur at double-stranded breaks.
 Homologs of TERC can also be found in the Gallid herpes viruses.

 The core domain of TERC contains the RNA template from which TERT synthesizes TTAGGG telomeric repeats.
 Unlike in other RNPs, in telomerase, the protein TERT is catalytic while the lncRNA TERC is structural, rather than acting as a ribozyme.
-The core region of TERC and TERT are sufficient to reconstitute catalytic telomerase activity in vitro.
-The H/ACA domain of TERC recruits the Dyskerin complex (DKC1, GAR1, NOP10, NHP2), which stabilises TERC, increasing telomerase complex formation and overall catalytic activity.
-The CR7 domain binds TCAB1, which localizes telomerase to cajal bodies, further increasing telomerase catalytic activity.
-TERC is ubiquitously expressed, even in cells lacking telomerase activity and TERT expression.
+The core regions of TERC and TERT are sufficient to reconstitute catalytic telomerase activity in vitro, but the other regions are necessary in vivo.
+The H/ACA domain of TERC recruits the dyskerin complex (composed of DKC1, GAR1, NOP10, and NHP2), which stabilises TERC, increasing telomerase complex formation and overall catalytic activity.
+The CR7 domain binds TCAB1, which localizes telomerase to Cajal bodies, further increasing telomerase catalytic activity.
+TERC appears to be expressed ubiquitously, even in cells lacking telomerase activity and TERT expression.
 As a result, various TERT-independent functional roles of TERC have been proposed.
-14 genes containing a TERC binding motif are directly transcriptionally regulated by TERC through RNA-DNA triplex formation-mediated increase of expression.
-TERC-mediated upregulation of Lin37, Trpg1l, tyrobp, Usp16 stimulates the NF-κB pathway, resulting in increased expression and secretion of inflammatory cytokines.
+Fourteen different genes containing a TERC binding motif are directly transcriptionally regulated by TERC through the formation of RNA-DNA triplex hybrids.
+TERC-mediated upregulation of Lin37, Trpg1l, tyrobp, and Usp16 stimulates the NF-κB pathway, resulting in increased expression and secretion of inflammatory cytokines.